Rokiis1/roadmap/test_case_design/4_level/4_level_case_design.md

 In previous levels, test cases were designed using experience-based and specification-based techniques.
 These approaches focus on inputs, outputs and expected behavior without considering how the system is implemented internally.

 At this level, the focus shifts to how the system is built.
-Instead of treating the system as a black box, testing is now based on the internal structure of the code.
+Instead of treating the system as a **black-box testing** is now based on the internal structure of the code.
 This approach is known as **white-box testing**.

 White-box testing uses knowledge of the code, control flow and logic to design test cases.
 The goal is to ensure that different parts of the implementation are executed and validated, rather than only verifying external behavior.

+White-box techniques are most effective when used together with the black-box techniques from **Test Case Design Level 3**.
+While black-box testing verifies that the system meets requirements from the user's perspective, white-box testing ensures the underlying implementation is thorough and free of structural defects.
+Both approaches are needed for complete testing coverage.

 This introduces a more detailed level of testing, where coverage of the internal structure becomes important.
 Test cases are designed to execute statements, decisions, and different execution paths within the code.